-A 1M-bit +3.3V SPI serial EEPROM Memory, Atmel AT45DB011-SC, is provided on the 56F827EVM, reference Figure 2-2.
-This memory connects directly to the SPI Port through a header on the 56F827.
-It can be used to load program code and data into the 56F827's internal or external memory spaces.
-A jumper block is provided, JG7, to allow the user to disconnect the on-board SPI EEPROM from the SPI port and allow him to connect his own SPI port peripheral.
+A 1Mbit, +3.3V, SPI, serial EEPROM Memory, Atmel AT45DB011-SC, is provided on the 56F826EVM; reference Figure 2-2.
+This memory connects directly to the SPI Port through a header on the 56F826.
+It can be used to load program code and data into the 56F826's internal or external memory spaces.
+A jumper block, JG7, is provided, which allows the user to disconnect the on-board SPI EEPROM from the SPI port and to connect his own SPI port peripheral.
 The header details are shown in Table 2-1.